 Note: We do not recommend boiling liquid if you have PEX or PVC pipes or seals, as it could melt your pipes and even cause a more serious clog.

 This solution is only applicable to metal pipes in Mississauga (iron, copper, galvanized steel).
 If the clog is not too severe, you might be able to dislodge it with hot water.
 This technique works for shower drains, as well as kitchen and bathroom sinks.
 Fill up a kettle or pot with water.
 Bring it to a boil and pour it down the drain.
 Repeat two to three times.
 It's important to use hot water, not warm water, so any hardened grease or soap scum will melt and get removed.

 Note: While this is useful to treat Mississauga clogged sinks, it’s not recommended to treat stubborn clogs that are further down the pipe.
 If you suspect a more serious problem, call a plumber who will inspect your pipe and remove the blockage with advanced equipment like the HydroScrub® jetting technology used by Mr. Rooter Plumbing of Ottawa.

 Try Baking Soda and White Vinegar

-Another method to dislodge stubborn clogs without reaching for a plunger or drain snake is to mix baking soda and white vinegar.
+This is the best non-invasive method for dislodging stubborn clogs in Mississauga without reaching for a plunger or drain snake—mix baking soda and white vinegar.
 This is a natural and effective alternative to toxic chemicals.
-As a bonus, baking soda and vinegar works wonders to relieve stains and grime in your sink basin.
+As a bonus, it works wonders to relieve stains and grime in your sink basin.
 The chemical reaction between baking soda and vinegar powerfully dislodges debris.
-Simply mix one cup of vinegar and one cup of baking soda and pour down your drain.
+Simply mix one cup of vinegar and one cup of baking soda and pour them down.
 Use a drain cover to force the reaction through the pipe.
-You can flush with boiling water after to ensure residual debris is washed away.
+You can flush with boiling water to ensure residual debris is washed away.

 Clean the P-Trap